 We do not offer COVID-19 tests to members of the public.
 If you have symptoms of COVID-19 you will need to access a test via the NHS.
 For further information please see https://www.gov.uk/get-coronavirus-test or call 119.

 Are you treating any patients for COVID-19 at KIMS Hospital?

 No, we are not treating any patients for COVID-19 at the hospital.
-We are testing every inpatient that comes to our hospital and we only admit patients for conditions unrelated to COVID-19.
+We require all patients coming to the hospital for a procedure to undertake a Covid-19 test within 24 hours of admission.
+We only admit patients for conditions unrelated to COVID-19.

 How safe is it to come to hospital?

 Rest assured that keeping you safe remains our top priority.
 We closely follow and quickly adapt to the latest guidance from the Department of Health and Public Health England.
 We’ve put in a number of measures to keep our patients and staff safe whilst at the hospital.
-You can read more on our dedicated page for safety measures here.
+Find out how we keep patients safe.

 I have been referred for a scan, how long will it take to get an appointment?